-- 2.1 Applicant collects prescribed application forms from the nearest Finance Department enquiry counter. - 2.2 An official will explain to the applicant how to complete the form and also check if the applicant is already registered as an account holder or has a prepayment electricity meter. - 2.3 Applicant submits the necessary documentation, namely: - Completed application forms, signed by Ward Councillor - South Africa Identification Document - Proof of income - Proof of residence - Proof of ownership of property - Marriage certificate if married, and copy of spouse's ID or Death certificate if deceased account holder
+- 2.1 Applicant collects prescribed application forms from the nearest Finance Department enquiry counter. - 2.2 An official will explain to the applicant how to complete the form and also check if the applicant is already registered as an account holder or has a prepayment electricity meter. - 2.3 Applicant submits the necessary documentation, namely: - Completed application forms, signed by Ward Councillor - South Africa Identification Document - o Proof of income - o Proof of residence - Marriage certificate if married, and copy of spouse's identity document or death certificate if deceased account holder

-- Affidavit if unemployed - 2.4 The application form is recorded and applicant issued with a card or acknowledgement of receipt of application form. - 2.5 Official checks that application is recommended and signed by relevant Ward Councillor. - 2.6 Application form and attached documents are scrutinised for correctness of details. - 2.7 Incorrect or incomplete forms are returned to the applicant for rectification/completion. - 2.8 The application is approved and signed by the Head of the Indigent Section OR if refused, is also submitted to the Departmental Head for consideration.
-The final decision is communicated in writing to the applicant. - 2.9 Inspectors are sent to the household to verify the status of applicant. - 2.10 Where the property is occupied by minor children, the account is to be left in the name of the estate.
+- Affidavit if unemployed - 2.4 Official checks that application is recommended and signed by relevant Ward Councillor. - 2.5 Application form and attached documents are scrutinised for correctness of details. - 2.6 Incorrect or incomplete forms are returned to the applicant for rectification/completion. - 2.7 The application is approved and signed by the Head of the Indigent Section OR if refused, is also submitted to the Departmental Head for consideration.
+The final decision is communicated in writing to the applicant. - 2.8 Inspectors are sent to the household to verify the status of applicant. - 2.9 Where the property is occupied by minor children, the account is to be left in the name of the estate.